PhD Scholarships

 Doctoral Project

 Research proposals should identify an innovative research question relevant to the themes of the Centre on Statelessness.
 The work of the Centre encompasses a wide range of research methodologies, and proposals may outline conventional legal techniques of analysis, propose theoretical projects or projects based on empirical study (or a combination of these methods).
 Interdisciplinary project proposals are welcome.
-Proposals are invited on a wide range of topics including (but not limited to) issues around the right to nationality at international law, domestic nationality laws and deprivation of citizenship, legal identity, the risk of statelessness, and/or human rights issues connected with the causes and ramifications of statelessness.
+Proposals are invited on a wide range of topics.
+You can view current doctoral projects here.

 Stipend and Benefits